Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Introduction

 Recent technical progress demonstrated the possibility of forming the muonic atom with unstable nuclei~\cite{Strasser2005,Strasser2009}.
-The muonic X rays of unstable nuclei are particularly of interest since the exotic behavior of the charge distribution in the unstable nuclei can be precisely and directly investigated by the muonic X-ray measurement.
+The muonic X rays of unstable nuclei are particularly of interest since the exotic behavior of the charge distribution among the unstable nuclei can be precisely and directly investigated by the muonic X-ray measurement.
 Such exotic structures of unstable nuclei can only be investigated by including the higher transitions.
-Therefore the establishment of interpretation methods of the higher muonic transitions is strongly required.
+Therefore the establishment of interpretation methods for the higher muonic transitions is strongly required.

 In this paper, we experimentally obtained the muonic X-ray transition energies of $\mathrm{^{104, 105, 106, 108, 110} Pd}$ including higher transitions and discuss how the higher transitions improve the determination of the charge distribution parameters.
-Previous results obtained from the muonic X-ray measurements are summarized in several compilation tables~\cite{Engfer1974,Fricke1995,Angeli2013}.
+Previous results of the muonic X-ray measurements are summarized in several compilation tables~\cite{Engfer1974,Fricke1995,Angeli2013}.
 These compilations contain muonic X-ray energies and the nuclear charge parameters such as rms radii and Barret moments.
-The rms radii are determined from only the lowest $2p$-$1s$ transitions in those compilations.
-However, for some nuclei including stable palladium isotopes, which we investigated in this work, the experimental results were not published as original papers~\cite{Hack1989}.
+The rms radii are determined from only the lowest $2p$-$1s$ transitions in these compilations.
+However, for some nuclei, such as stable palladium isotopes, which we investigated in this work, the experimental results were not published as original papers~\cite{Hack1989}.
 This situation could undermine the fundamental importance of the nuclear charge parameters in natural science.